 The Church would benefit from a CCT noticeboard and insert, upon which site specific health and safety and historical information, and details about upcoming events and local information.
-A supply of CCT Christmas cards or a Christmas memory tree might also help develop useful income against maintenance costs.
+A Christmas memory tree might help develop useful income against maintenance costs and there are also possibilities for the church being used by location agents for filming and photography.